Updated June 2, 2026

 Should We Build Executive Thought Leadership In-House or Outsource It?

-Answer: Most companies should outsource executive thought leadership rather than build it in-house.
-The required skills — voice capture, Tier 1 editorial relationships, AI-optimized content structure, and sustained publication cadence — take years to build internally and are rarely a good use of internal headcount relative to the cost of specialized external programs.
+Answer: Many companies find it more practical to outsource executive thought leadership than to build it in-house.
+The required skills — voice capture, editorial relationships with target outlets, content structured for both readers and AI retrieval, and sustained publication cadence — can take years to build internally and are often not the best use of internal headcount relative to the cost of specialized external programs.

 The in-house vs. outsource question for executive thought leadership is one most leadership teams underestimate in its complexity.
 On the surface, producing articles seems like it should be manageable internally — you have a marketing team, you have communications staff, how hard can it be to produce a few bylined pieces per executive per month?
 The reality involves a skill set and a set of institutional relationships that are far harder to build in-house than they appear.